Menu

 Sports clubs in Stockholm

 One of the best ways to enjoy sports in Stockholm as an expat is by joining a club.
-Clubs are an easy way to practise a sport you love while expanding your social network.
+Clubs are an easy way to practice a sport you love while expanding your social network.
 Here are some popular sports clubs in the city:

 Fitness centres in Stockholm

 Stockholm's many fitness centres offer everything from gym equipment and group fitness classes to teacher training courses for yoga.
-Many of the gyms offer additional services including childcare, personal trainer assistance, and access to other facilities like squash courts.
+Many of the gyms offer additional services, including childcare, personal trainer assistance, and access to other facilities like squash courts.

 Here are some of the biggest fitness chains in Stockholm: